Puppy Love Doggie Daycare

 - Reinforced Fencing!
 All fences are reinforced with galvanized wire to keep fence components firmly in place and increase the strength of the structure.
 Special care is taken with the small dog areas to ensure there are no spaces where micro-dogs can slip through.

 - Indoor/Outdoor Video & Audio Surveillance!
-Our new facility boasts a 32-camera security system with playback abilities that operates 24/7.
-Live video of the facility can be viewed by our human guests in the lobby, so you can see all of the dog areas both indoors and outdoors.
-The live feed is kept off-line and private for added security, so your dog’s whereabouts will not be broadcasted to persons with criminal motives.
+Live video of the facility can be viewed by our human guests in the lobby, so you can see the dog areas both indoors and outdoors.
+The live feed is kept off-line and private for added security, so your dog’s whereabouts will not be broadcasted.

 - Sallyport Entrances!
 All doors and gates leading outside of the dog areas are equipped with Sallyports (aka Double-Gated Entries).
 This safety feature prevents dogs from escaping through doors or gates as they are being opened.
 Staff are trained on how to use them, so only one door or gate is ever opened at a time.